How to communicate like Louis Theroux

 At first this might seem counter-intuitive.
 After all, if you don’t appear intelligent then what obligation does your interviewee have to hand you an intelligent answer?

-Yet Theroux does the exact opposite.
+Yet that’s how Theroux presents himself.
 When meeting a subject after weeks of research, he still asks what appears to be the most basic of questions.
-For instance, when Theroux met with Pastor Fred Phelps – then the head of the Westboro Baptist Church – after weeks of preperation one of the first things he asks is ‘how many children do you have?’.
+For instance, when Theroux met with Pastor Fred Phelps – then the head of the Westboro Baptist Church – after weeks of preperation one of the first things he asks is “how many children do you have?”.
 The query is shot down and the interview ends.
 Was that a mess up?

 It’s this accommodation that lets a subject’s persona slip and draws out behaviour that they secretly think is acceptable.
 “By coming across as if you don’t have any social skills the other person will think ‘oh, that’s why they’re asking such a stupid question’ – he doesn’t know any better.
 And they’ll give you give an answer, no matter how silly.”